-Between the years 2012-2020 Cinenova has been supported by Artquest through their Arts Widening Participation Internship Scheme.
+Between the years 2012-2020 Cinenova was supported by Artquest through their Arts Widening Participation Internship Scheme.
 The AWP internship is for new UAL graduates who are the first in their family to attend a higher education institution and qualify as a (home) UK student.

 Occupying Space in 2017 curated by the AWP interns Becky Buckman and Rhiannon Moxham as part of the the Anti-University Now festivaland.

 Upcoming film programme curated by Eliza Brady at LUX – more details soon.

 The Internship typically runs over a six month period, two days a week, however this is flexible.
 The scheme allows new creatives to get into the industry while being paid above London Living Wage, in defined roles set in advance.
 Final year students apply for the programme before graduation, and take up their role on the September following the end of their course.